 \subsection{Bounding $M(g,\delta, \fn)$}

-We begin the proof with the following lemma.
-As we shall use the results in last section, applied to the action of $\bG$ on $V$ via the representation $\rho$, we need to equip $V$ with an adelic norm.
-For infinite place $v$, we give $V_v$ an arbitrary norm, and for finite place $v$ we give it the norm coming from $\cL_v$.
-Since the group $H^\prime$ has two connected components, we may consider two subsets for $g\in\Omega_{v_0}$ and $\delta>0$
+As we shall use the results in the previous subsection, applied to the action of $\bG$ on $V$ via the representation $\rho$, we need to equip $V$ with an adelic norm.
+For infinite place $v$, we give $V_v$ an arbitrary norm; for finite place $v$, we give it the norm coming from $\cL_v$.
+Since the group $H^\prime$ has two connected components, we may consider two subsets, for $g\in\Omega_{v_0}$ and $\delta>0$,

 and